From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

-If you’ve ever biked the Wabash Trace Trail on a Thursday evening, odds are you’ve stumbled upon the Mineola Taco Ride.
-It is said to have been inspired by the camaraderie of Iowa’s beloved RAGBRAI – the seven day bike ride from the Missouri to the Mississippi Rivers.
+The Mineola Taco Ride along the Wabash Trace Trail on Thursday evenings is said to have been inspired by the camaraderie of Iowa’s beloved RAGBRAI: the seven-day bike ride from the Missouri to the Mississippi Rivers.

 The starting point for the taco ride is at Iowa West Trailhead Park.

-Friends Greg Losh, Dave Karlson and others started the weekly taco ride in the 1990s as a way to meet new friends.
-While the Wabash trail is 63-miles of converted railroad track, the taco ride is a more manageable 10-mile trip each way.
+Friends Greg Losh, Dave Karlson, and others started the weekly taco ride in the 1990s as a way to meet new friends.
+While the Wabash trail is 63 miles of converted railroad track, the taco ride is a more manageable 10 miles each way.

 Photo of the taco ride courtesy of Wabash Trace Trail.

-It started with a handful of cyclists pedaling from Council Bluffs nearly 14-miles to Silver Creek Saloon in Silver City, Iowa where they filled up on tacos and beer before heading back.
-After the saloon closed, the riders selected Tobey Jack’s Mineola Steakhouse as its new destination.
+It started with a handful of cyclists pedaling from Council Bluffs nearly 14 miles to Silver Creek Saloon in Silver City, Iowa, where they filled up on tacos and beer before heading back.
+After the saloon closed, the riders selected Tobey Jack’s Mineola Steakhouse as their new destination.
 The shorter distance is said to have attracted more riders.

 Photo of Margaritaville along the taco ride courtesy of Khalid Aldamer via Google.